PostCyberPunk/WhichKey.Unity/Readme.md

 <!-- 14. space -->
 <!-- 10. change root -->
 <!-- 7.
 Sep settings and manager? do i really need it?Yes!! -->
+1.wrapper class for setting and preference 2.LoadSetting

+1. mkhdl complete to reset;
+2. project settings (test Array)
+2. folder manager
+3. scene manager
 11. oh i need a project specific keyset
 14. static format layer hints
 11. better way to find duplicated key
 13. follow mouse on change
+2. ?active by keyseq
+***a wrapper is bad for gc, also may lose some reference,so is intend to repalce json,so lets just edit yaml
 # Extra
 piemenu
 # bug